LaunchCodeEducation/intro-to-professional-web-dev/src/appendices/feedback.rst

 ========

 Welcome LaunchCoder!
 We're so glad you're here.
 LaunchCoders help make our curriculum stronger.
-You're a part of this community as a learner and we want you to contribute to our classes.
+You're a part of this community - as a learner or an educator - and we want you to contribute to our classes.

 Questions
 ---------